epinio/docs/docs/how-to/operator/cluster-prerequisites.md

 The official, supported, way to install Epinio is with the [Epinio Helm chart](https://artifacthub.io/packages/helm/epinio/epinio).
-This Helm chart installs Epinio and it's component dependencies, listed below, needed for Epinio to work.
+This Helm chart installs Epinio and its component dependencies, listed below, needed for Epinio to work.

 ### Epinio API server